Saturday, October 19, 2024

 Joe was stage manager.

-And strict with flighty chorus singers and dancers who might be heard chattering in the front rows of the audience.
+And strict with flighty chorus singers and dancers who might be heard chattering by the public in the front rows of the audience.

 Or who might be tempted to look out at the audience through the centre-opening in the front curtain.